Most, if not all of the victims on this page follow the following tropes:

-- Everyone Calls Him Barkeep: Due to the Aquarium's pirate motif, he's mostly referred to as "Captain" by the staff.
+- Everyone Calls Him "Barkeep": Due to the Aquarium's pirate motif, he's mostly referred to as "Captain" by the staff.

 - Too Good for This Sinful Earth: Like Russell Berry, this man is a saint.
 He pays his workers well, he saved the original Ora Shipley from being euthanized, tried to prevent Sasha from performing after finding out about her heart condition, and is respected by everyone at the aquarium, including the Doctor and the culprit.

-.
+Azura Summers (Suzumi Natsukaze)An animal trainer who lost her life one year before the events of Turnabout Reclaimed.
 It was believed that Orla killed her during a show, and DePlume wrote a book about it.
 In reality, she died of a heart attack during a performance.
 Unfortunately, her boyfriend didn't know that...